Open-Finance-Lab/finrl-contest.github.io/index.markdown

 Each team can choose to participate in one or both tasks.

 ### Starter Kit
-The Starter Kit will be available at Github.
+The starter kit and related resources will be available at [Github](https://github.com/FinRL-Contest/FinRL_Contest_Starter_Kit).

 ### Task I: Data-Centric Stock Trading
 This task emphasizes data engineering in building FinRL agents.
 The contestants are encouraged to devise novel data-centric strategies to clean, transform, and aggregate stock data to improve trading performance, with the model being fixed.